spine-tools/Spine-Toolbox/docs/source/index.rst

    :align: center
    :scale: 30%

-`Spine Toolbox <https://github.com/spine-tools/Spine-Toolbox>`_ is an application, which provides means to define, manage, and execute complex data processing and computation tasks, such as energy system models.
+`Spine Toolbox <https://github.com/spine-tools/Spine-Toolbox>`_ is an application, which provides means to define, manage, and execute complex data processing and computation workflows, such as energy system models.

 If you are new to Spine Toolbox, :ref:`Getting Started` section is a good place to start.
 If you want to run `SpineOpt.jl <https://github.com/spine-tools/SpineOpt.jl>`_ using Spine Toolbox, :ref:`How to Set up SpineOpt.jl`